FREQUENTLY ASKED QUESTIONS

 IPART is undertaking a review that will involve monitoring and reporting on the impact of the implementation of the NSW Container Deposit Scheme (CDS) on beverage prices.

 1. What is IPART’s role in relation to the NSW Container Deposit Scheme?

-IPART has been asked by the NSW Premier to monitor and report on the impact of the implementation of the NSW Container Deposit Scheme (CDS) on beverage prices between 1 November 2017 and 1 December 2018.
+IPART has been asked by the NSW Premier to monitor and report on the impact of the NSW Container Deposit Scheme (CDS) on beverage prices between 1 November 2017 and 1 December 2018.